-In addition you might have the following:
+If melanoma has been diagnosed you might have the following:

 Complete excision biopsy may be done if you have previously had a partial biopsy.
-If you have already had a complete excision biopsy, your specialist might recommend doing another excision to make sure enough normal skin has been removed.
-If the BCC or SCC and enough normal skin has been completely removed, you might not need any more treatment.
+If you have already had a complete excision biopsy, your specialist might recommend another excision to make sure enough normal skin has been removed.
+If the melanoma and enough normal skin has been completely removed, you might not need any more treatment.